-If you’ve a mice infestation in your or under residence, you do need to give serious consideration to engaging the services of a professional to eradicate a mice infestation.
+If you have a mice infestation in your or under the residence, you do need to give serious consideration to engaging the services of a professional to eradicate a mice infestation.
 Taking this course significantly heightens the odds that the process of eliminating mice from your home is successful.

 Mouse droppings can be dangerous.
 You read that correctly.
 Not only are mouse droppings “gross,” they can contain harmful bacteria that can result in serious and even fatal diseases.
 The hantavirus is a prime example of such a dangerous pathogen.
 This virus can survive in mouse droppings for an extended period of time, even in dried feces.
 In fact, hantavirus presents a more significant danger to you and the people in your home when present in dried mouse feces.

 Once mouse droppings dry out, they become very brittle.
 They can crumble with barely a touch.
 When that happens, dust containing a pathogen like the hantavirus becomes airborne.
 The hantavirus can infect a person in this manner.

 In some cases, the hantavirus can result in a daunting illness known as hantavirus pulmonary syndrome.
 This syndrome results in death in over 30 percent of cases.
 There is no known cure for it.
 Those who recover are said to do so spontaneously, with medical professionals not at all certain how or why it happens.